vsimakhin/web-logbook/README.md

 # Changelog

+## [3.0.0-beta2] - 13.04.2025

+- Fix: Fix issue adding new aircraft types and regs
+- Update: Optimize UI elements
+- Note: The Docker image for this release is still tagged with its version only and doesn't use the standard `latest` tag until it exits beta status

 ## [3.0.0-beta1] - 12.04.2025

 - New: Column sizing preferences for the Logbook and Licensing tables are now saved (in a browser local storage).
 A Reset Column Sizing button has also been added to the right toolbar.